Researchers and students within the Research Centre have supported the Macquarie University iGEM team since 2010.

 iGEM was established by the Massachusetts Institute of Technology in 2005.
 It is the world’s premiere undergraduate research competition in synthetic biology.

-The 2017 team has achieved great things indeed, winning a GOLD MEDAL at the 2017 iGEM Giant Jamboree for their project "HydroGEM - Producers of Pollution-Free Energy"!!
+The 2018 team has achieved great things indeed, winning a BRONZE MEDAL at the 2018 iGEM Giant Jamboree in Boston for their project "CHIVES - CHlorophyll Induced VESicles"!!

 What is iGEM?